GrewalHimanshu/Assignment1/README.md

 6). **Final Steps**

-     1. Commit and Push Code:
+     1. Commit and Push Code.
      2. Commit all changes and push them to the main branch of your repository.

 **Verify Pipeline:**